0xReflex/binary_search_go/readme.md

 5. Then run it by ~~
 5. *``binary_search.exe``*

+# What it does
+It will take your input for array length and the target you want to find.
+It will return -1 if the target is not in the array
 ### If you want to know How it works check the how_it_works.md.

 # Don't forget to leave a star.